ted-ncg/labs/07-transfer-service.md

    1. Attempting to transfer an amount <= 0 fails (throws an `InvalidAmountException`)

    1. Attempting to transfer more money than the *source* account has throws an `InsufficientFundsException`

+   1. If either account is `null`, it should throw an `IllegalArgumentException`.